textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 #  Collaboration on user documentation

 These procedures are for anyone helping to develop user documentation for Textpattern.
 They cover the full extent of the collaboration process in relation to documentation workflow, including the protocols for using the repository Issues.
-People actually writing and editing user documentation will also be aware of the [user documentation guidelines](/brand/user-docs-guide) for creating new pages, and organizing and structuring content.
+People actually writing and editing user documentation will also be aware of the [guidelines for developing user documentation](/brand/user-docs-guide).

 **On this page**:

 * Contents
 {:toc}

-## Big picture goal and primary objective
+## Collaboration goals

-Besides the expected objective to help people learn and use the software, there is a more holistic goal for Textpattern project collaborators: **to reduce the time and effort spent answering *How?* and *Troubleshooting* questions in the Textpattern Forum**.
+Besides the expected objective to help people learn and use the software, there is a more holistic goal for collaborators on documentation to reduce the time and effort spent answering *How?* and *Troubleshooting* questions in the Textpattern Forum.

 The Forum has a history of serving many roles for the community, some more relevant than others.
 Waxing redundant on how to do the many various things involved with building websites with Textpattern should not be one of them when user documentation is developed for that reason.